 At Landlord Gurus, we have reviewed several of the best online rent payment services for independent landlords.
 If you are looking to utilize a rent collection app or property management software to complement your existing accounting processes, the following are a good place to start:

-Okay, to be fair, this Stessa feature (smart money management for real estate investors with rental properties) hasn’t come out of beta quite yet, but it promises to be quite powerful.
-And—as it integrates seamlessly with the already-robust Stessa accounting system that automates your bookkeeping for you—when it launches in early 2021 you’ll save hours each month keeping track of your rental finances.
-And your tenants will love the easy setup.
+This specific feature from Stessa (smart money management for real estate investors with rental properties) hasn’t yet been released, but—as it integrates seamlessly with the already-robust Stessa accounting system that automates your bookkeeping for you—when it’s live you’ll save hours each month keeping track of your rental finances.
+In the meantime, Stessa does monitor rent collection via your sync’d bank accounts; alerts you when a digital payment clears; then auto-categorizes it so you know your cash flow stats in real-time.
 Get up-to-the-minute updates about this new feature here.